chloeli-15/jailbreaking_interp/README.md

 More interestingly, there's a weak signal at the "." position (-6) in layers 12-13.
 This is corroborated by cumulative attention patching results, where patching at "." almost fully restores refusal from layer 12 onward.
 Layers 12-13 in particular are transitioning layers _after_ the strong signal at `<obj>` ends and _before_ the strong signal at -1 starts.
 This is surprising - it suggests that certain essential information for refusal is being stored here temporarily, potentially retrieved from the <obj> position then moved to the -1 position.

-The existence of an intermediate signal between `<obj>` and -1 position replicates the results from Arditi & Obeso, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of "."
-One can imagine that the same information-moving circuit is being used.
+The existence of an intermediate signal between `<obj>` and -1 position replicates the results from Arditi & Obeso, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of ".".
+One can imagine that the same information-moving circuit is being used, storing information temporarily at a flexible intermediate position.
 What might this information be?

 **Suffix &rarr; Harmful**